MICHIGAN FLIPPERS PINBALL LEAGUE

 BACK-TO-BACK MACHINES IN SESSION PLAY

 Because machines will be randomly selected by Matchplay software, it is possible to be assigned the same game multiple rounds in a row.
-If any player in a group has just played a machine, any player in that group may request a randomly re-selected machine.
+If any player in a group has just played a machine, any player in that group may request a randomly re-selected machine, but must make this request before play has started.

 OCCUPIED MACHINES